ppbrown/arm_stm32_blink/README.md

 * https://www.st.com/en/evaluation-tools/nucleo-f401re.html
 * https://os.mbed.com/platforms/ST-Nucleo-F401RE/

-(Note: now also supports Nucleo-L476RG, which is stm32l476 based)
+It now also supports Nucleo-L476RG, which is stm32l476 cpu based)

 There are now multiple choices for C-code development, for ARM chips.
 "Keil", or STM's "CubeIDE" are just two of them.
 However, they arent